WronskiN/reactjs_12weeks_course_online/week_5/dialog/README.md

 for example, after clicking on a button (Button component.
 The window should be able to set its title and content.
 It should also contain a button that allows you to close it (eg black X or OK button).

+Modification:
+Add two windows in the window: Confirm and Abort.
+After clicking on each of them, an early company (handler) passed from the outside to this program.
+For now, it might be just console.log.

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).